Whether you are moving to Colorado or hiking a to mountain peak over 10,000 feet, you may be wondering if your dog can get altitude sickness.

 The person that definitely got altitude sickness was me.
 I got a headache, became weaker, and felt nautious.

-We took it easy around town the next couple of days.
 Everyone told me that drinking lots and lots of water – “so much that you are drowning” to be exact – would help so I made sure to hydrate as much as I could.

-I tried taking my severe headache medicine but it wasn’t helping.
 So I did what you do and took to Mr. Google to see if something else would help.
-It turns out that plain ol’ ibuprofen can help with altitude sickness.

-We used the down time to see more of Colorado, including the Maroon Bells, Aspen, and Top of the Rockies National Scenic Byway.
+We used the down-time to see more of Colorado, including the Maroon Bells, Aspen, and Top of the Rockies National Scenic Byway.

 The increase in altitude sickness wasn’t an issue for my small dogs but I sure felt it